Education in Sri Lanka: Tuition

 Due to the high competitive nature of exams such as year 5, GCE O/L and GCE A/L as well as London O/Ls and A/Ls; parents seek additional help at home and at group/mass classes to improve their children's grades and performance.
 In recent years this has become a lucrative enterprise, which has resulted in successive governments attempting to regulate it.
 Many scholars have also accused tuition classes of robbing the childhood and having a negative impact on the child's health.

 These Private Educational Institutes or Tuition Centers are concentrated in Major cities of Sri Lanka: Colombo, Gampaha, Kalutara, Negombo, Kurunegala, Kandy, Galle, Matara, Tangalle, Kegalle, Badulla and Ratnapura.

+With the rise of digital learning, several online platforms have emerged to help students find tutors more efficiently.
+Websites like tuteclass.com provide a directory of tuition teachers, allowing students to filter by grade, subject, medium, class type, and location.
+These platforms aim to improve accessibility to private tutoring, especially in urban areas.

+Online tutor directories have gained popularity due to their convenience, wide selection of tutors, and detailed information on tuition classes.
+Some platforms also integrate virtual learning tools to support remote education.

 Tertiary education

 Undergraduate education in state universities is free but extremely competitive, limited and standardized.
 Fewer than 16% (less than 16,000 students) of those who qualify get admission to state universities and of that only half graduate.
 Admission to the university system is based on the highly competitive GCE Advanced Level examination.
 Selection of students is done on the basis of rank order on average Z Scores obtained by candidates at the GCE Advanced Level under a transparent national policy to replicate a district basis representation.
 Only the top students from each district get admissions.